|

 and allow them to seek counseling while in a safe environment.
 We

+bridged these two systems in 1994 and have had much success.
 We have also had the privilege of working with so many dedicated

 volunteers since our conception – including one that for 16